 Yes.
-Our Westgate and South Loop pediatric clinics are still open, and we are conducting well-child visits and immunizations for babies, children and teenagers who are due for their well visits and immunizations.
+All of our clinics are open for well visits, school physicals and immunizations.
 It is important that your children do not get behind on their vaccinations so they can remain protected from serious and sometimes life-threatening illnesses.
 Please do not delay these important visits.
-Please call (312) 942-2200 to make an appointment.
+Please call (312) 942-3034 to make an appointment.

 We are temporarily no longer offering walk-in care at any of our pediatric primary care locations.

 We are seeing children for in-person schedule sick visits in our Westgate location at 1645 W. Jackson Blvd., Suite 200, Chicago.
 Please call (312) 942-3034 for sick visit appointment availability at the Westgate location.